craftbrak/Clever-Party-Thrower/README.md

-I have updated the README to include all the necessary environment variables and added an example of the `.env` file.
-Users will now be able to copy the `docker-compose.yml` file and create the `.env` file without cloning the entire repository.

----

 # Clever Party Thrower (CPT) Stack Deployment Guide

 This guide will help you set up the CPT stack using Docker Compose.
 The stack includes the following services: